A Plug-and-Play Method for Improving Imperceptibility and Capacity in Practical Generative Text Steganography: Method

 There are two main intuitive approaches to generating stego text that align with the characteristics of the target domain \(\mathcal{E}\).

-The first approach is to \textbf{fine-tune} or \textbf{refactor} \(\mathcal{M}\) to $\mathcal{M}_\mathcal{E}$\cite{trainmodel2,trainmodel3} using a large corpus \(I_\mathcal{E}\), allowing the model to learn domain-specific characteristics during targeted training.
-The second approach is to \textbf{optimize prompts}, including prompt-tuning or instruction-guiding methods \cite{prompttuning1,prompttuning2}, which involve finding a suitable prompt \(\mathcal{H}\) or its soft embedding.
+The first approach is to \textbf{fine-tune} or \textbf{refactor} \(\mathcal{M}\) into $\mathcal{M}_\mathcal{E}$ \cite{trainmodel2,trainmodel3} using a large corpus from \(\mathcal{E}\), allowing the model to learn domain-specific characteristics during targeted training.
+The second approach is to \textbf{optimize prompts}, including prompt-tuning or instruction-guiding methods \cite{prompttuning1,prompttuning2}, which involve finding a suitable prompt or its soft embedding.
 This is more effective for large models with strong instruction-following capabilities \cite{prompt-direct,prompt-direct2}, enabling them to generate text that reflects the style of \(\mathcal{E}\).

-\textbf{Fine-tuning or refactoring $\mathcal{M}$} to align with a target steganography domain is a straightforward approach \cite{trainmodel2}.
-This process adjusts the model’s parameters \(\theta\) to minimize the loss \(\mathcal{L}\) on the target dataset \(I_{\mathcal{E}}\), learning the characteristics of \(\mathcal{E}\):

-where \( \theta_{\mathcal{E}} \) are the fine-tuned parameters, \( \mathcal{M}(x; \theta) \) is the model’s prediction, and \(I_{\mathcal{E}}\) is the dataset from \(\mathcal{E}\).
-Aligning a model with a target domain's language style through fine-tuning is challenging.
-Fine-tuning large-scale models or pretraining from scratch is computationally expensive, even with parameter-efficient methods like LoRA \cite{LoRA}.
-Preference alignment methods \cite{RLHF} often require extensive human-labeled data for reinforcement learning, making them difficult to apply for unsupervised adaptation to target domain styles.
-Additionally, obtaining effective supervised signals for open-generation tasks in steganography is challenging, as most research focuses on discrimination tasks and fine-tuning models with knowledge-rich data, resulting in AI-assistant-style, low-entropy responses.
-Steganography, however, seeks to mimic the natural cover style of the target domain to avoid detection.
-Texts in typical steganography application domains, such as social networks, often lack rich knowledge, are low quality, and sometimes ungrammatical, making them unsuitable as training data.
+However, because steganography applications operate in complex environments where it is difficult to obtain direct and reliable supervision signals or explicit optimized prompts, to the best of our knowledge there has been no prior work that directly optimizes an LLM for the steganography task.